wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html) but since JavaScript code can be quite arbitrary it was not able to clearly figure out the above correlation between `BundleConfig` and `bundleName`.

-I learned to get used to not understanding the error messages, when starting with a new language.
+I learned to get used to not understanding the error messages, when starting with a new programming language.
-There is no site, that I have found, that lists all error messages and helps you find solutions (maybe this is an opportunity for starting one).
+There is no site in the TypeScript docs, that I have found, that lists all error messages and helps you find solutions (maybe this is an opportunity for starting one).
 The only thing I found in the TypeScript source code that does not really help, is [the JSON file](https://github.com/microsoft/TypeScript/blob/cbf15bb6ed1cd8b30403654a0a1c67baac329d06/src/compiler/diagnosticMessages.json#L1348-L1351) that lists all error messages.